On the stability and instability of Kelvin-Stuart cat's-eye flows: Spectral stability for co-periodic perturbations

 \subsubsection{A change of variable}

-Our motivation for introducing a change of variable is to understand the eigenvalue problem \eqref{mode0} for the $0$ mode.
-By taking derivative of $-\Delta\psi_0=g(\psi_0)$ with respect to $y$, we obtain an eigenvalue $\lambda=1$ of \eqref{mode0} with a corresponding eigenfunction $\tanh(y)$, see also (16.3) in \cite{Laugesen2011}.
-Thanks to the numerical simulation in Subsection \ref{eigenfunction-motivation}, we derive another eigenvalue $\lambda=3$ with a corresponding eigenfunction $\tanh^2(y)$.
-Our observation is that all the eigenfunctions might be polynomials of $\tanh(y)$.
-By putting the polynomials of $\tanh(y)$ into \eqref{mode0}, we obtain five interesting eigenvalues and corresponding eigenfunctions as follows:
+Our motivation for introducing a change of variable comes from the eigenvalue problem \eqref{mode0} for the \(0\)-mode.
+Differentiating the steady-state equation

-This suggests us to expect that all the eigenvalues of \eqref{mode0} are $\lambda_n={n(1+n)\over2}$ with corresponding eigenfunctions to be polynomials of $\tanh(y)$.
-With \eqref{eigen value-function} in mind, we make a change of variable
+with respect to \(y\), we find that \(\lambda=1\) is an eigenvalue of \eqref{mode0}, with corresponding eigenfunction \(\tanh(y)\); see also (16.3) in \cite{Laugesen2011}.
+Guided by the numerical computation in Subsection \ref{eigenfunction-motivation}, we further identify another eigenvalue \(\lambda=3\) with eigenfunction \(\tanh^2(y)\).
+This suggests that all eigenfunctions of \eqref{mode0} might be polynomials in \(\tanh(y)\).
+Substituting such polynomials into \eqref{mode0}, we obtain the following five eigenvalues and corresponding eigenfunctions: